Alvin-Son/Crowdfunding_ETL/README.md

 # Crowdfunding_ETL

 ## Project Overview
-This project involves building an ETL (Extract, Transform, Load) pipeline using Python, Pandas, and either Python dictionary methods or regular expressions to extract and transform the data.
-After transforming the data, we create four CSV files and use them to create an ERD (Entity-Relationship Diagram) and a table schema.
-Finally, we upload the CSV file data into a Postgres database.
+For this project, I built an end-to-end ETL pipeline using Python, Pandas, and PostgreSQL to process and organize crowdfunding data.
+I started by extracting data from multiple Excel files, then cleaned and transformed it into separate DataFrames for categories, subcategories, campaigns, and contacts.
+I used regular expressions and string methods to clean up messy contact info, split full names, and standardize email formats.
+Once the data was cleaned, I exported it as CSV files and designed a relational database schema with proper primary and foreign keys.
+Finally, I created the PostgreSQL database, built out the tables, and loaded in all the data to make it ready for analysis.

 ## Instructions